TZstatsADS/Spring2019-Proj2-grp7/app/README.md

-# Project 2: Shiny App Development Version 2.0
+# Project: Hospital for You
 ### App folder

 The App directory contains the app files for the Shiny App (i.e., ui.r and server.r).